tokuhirom/Module-Build-Pluggable-XSUtil/README.md

 # DESCRIPTION

-Module::Build::Pluggable::XSUtil is a utility for xs library.
+Module::Build::Pluggable::XSUtil is a utility for XS library.

 This library is port of [Module::Install::XSUtil](http://search.cpan.org/perldoc?Module::Install::XSUtil)